 There are a few restaurants here, serving light bites, tacos, and seafood but the majority of them are only open on weekends as tourists seldom stop by during the week.
 So, depending on when you plan on visiting Santa Clara, you might want to pick up some snacks or pack a picnic.

 The waters here are clean and clear.
 If you are here early in the morning, you might catch the local fishermen preparing their boats to set sail.

 Then just before sunset, you may see them bringing their day’s catch back to shore.

 Dzilam de Bravo

 Dzilam de Bravo is the final beach along the stretch of the Yucatan peninsula known as the Emerald Coast.
-It is a quiet, sleepy place filled with natural beauty and, you guessed it, no tourists!
+It is a quiet, sleepy place filled with natural beauty and very few (if any) tourists.

 Few people have heard of Dzilam de Bravo but it has an interesting history.
 It was here where the Spanish conquerors landed to begin their conquest of the Yucatan.

 Today, it remains an important fishing port, with a beautiful, undisturbed beach.
 Nearby, you will find the tomb of the famous French 19th-century pirate, Jean Laffite.

 Do you have any further questions or concerns about visiting the best beaches in the Yucatan, safety in the Yucatan, or planning a trip here in general?
 I have enclosed the answers to some frequently asked questions on the topic below.

 Hopefully, this will give you the information you are looking for but if not, please do not hesitate to reach out.